mpaglia0/Zeta/README.md

 - Go-To-Top button: Work in progress...

-- New more modern font set: Work in progress...
+### New more modern font

+Changed the original font with a more modern, nice, readable *Fira Sans*.

 ### Tipue Search